Home | Short background | Research interests | News | Publications | Talks and Presentations |

 In my research, I use mathematical logic (alphabetised predicate calculus in Unifying Theories of Programming - UTP) to give probabilistic semantics (denotational and operational semantics) to a domain-specific language (RoboChart) in robotics, with support of modelling time and probability, (2) develop automated verification tools using modern model-based techniques (model transformation, validation, and generation) and formal verification (model checking and theorem proving), and apply theoretical semantics and practical tools to a variety of case studies.

-I am a developer of RoboTool supporting formal verification for robotic application, and a contributor [1] of Isabelle/UTP, a unifying semantic framework supporting theorem proving.
+I am a developer of RoboTool supporting probabilistic verification for robotic applications, and a contributor [1] of Isabelle/UTP, a unifying semantic framework supporting theorem proving.
 Both tools are being developed in the RoboStar group.

 Research Keywords